The Chaos Engine: Gentleman and Preacher/Scientist

 The Gentleman and Preacher are the least expensive, with the highest movement speed and widest selection of specials; however, they have the lowest health.
 The Gentleman uses a flame pistol, while the Preacher carries a laser.
-Their shots are weaker than those of the other characters, but can pass through enemies after hitting them.
+Their shots are weaker than those of the other characters, but they can pass through enemies after hitting them.

 For the North American release, the Preacher character was redesigned slightly and renamed as the Scientist because the game's North American publishers felt that a priest killing people was offensive.

 Gameplay

-The players must traverse through each level, picking up power-ups, gold and keys to pass through the various puzzles and mazes.
+The players must travel through four worlds consisting of four levels each, picking up power-ups, gold and keys to pass through the various puzzles and mazes.
 A number of "nodes" must be activated via weapon fire (or special power) to open the final doors at the end of each level.
-At the end of every second level the player has a chance to spend their collected riches to upgrade their weapons, increase the number of hit points of their character, purchase new items and improve other character attributes.
+At the end of every second level, the players has a chance to spend their collected riches to upgrade their weapons, increase the number of hit points of their character, purchase new items and improve other character attributes.